Kristi Noem

-Early life and education
+Early life

-Kristi Noem was born to Ron and Corinne Arnold in Watertown, South Dakota, and was raised with her siblings on their family ranch and farm in rural Hamlin County.
+Noem was born Kristi Lynn Arnold to Ron and Corinne Arnold on November 30, 1971, in Watertown, South Dakota, and raised with her siblings on the family ranch and farm in Hazel, South Dakota.
 She has Norwegian ancestry.
+In 1990, Noem graduated from Hamlin High School in Hayti, South Dakota, and was crowned South Dakota Snow Queen.

-Noem's father was killed in a farm machinery accident.
-Noem added a hunting lodge and restaurant to the family property.
-Her siblings moved back to help expand the businesses.
+Noem attended Northern State University from 1990 to 1994 but did not graduate.
+In March 1994, her father was killed in a grain bin accident and Noem left college early to run the family farm.
+Her daughter, Kassidy, was born weeks later, on April 21, 1994.
+She added a hunting lodge and restaurant to the family property.
+Her siblings also moved back to help expand the businesses.